Mount Hawthorn

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-According to AreaSearch's aggregation of ATO data released for financial year 2023, Mount Hawthorn had a median income among taxpayers of $69,482.
-The average income stood at $97,549.
-Nationally, this places Mount Hawthorn in the top percentile.
-In Greater Perth, the median and average incomes were $60,748 and $80,248 respectively.
-As of September 2025, estimated median and average incomes are approximately $76,166 and $106,933, based on Wage Price Index growth of 9.62%.
-Census 2021 income data shows Mount Hawthorn's household, family, and personal incomes rank highly nationally, between the 93rd and 95th percentiles.
-Income analysis reveals that 33.2% of locals (2,898 people) fall into the $4000+ category, unlike regional trends where 32.0% are in the $1,500 - 2,999 range.
+According to AreaSearch's aggregation of latest postcode level ATO data released for financial year ended June 2023, Mount Hawthorn had a median income among taxpayers of $69,482 and an average income of $97,549.
+Nationally, these figures place Mount Hawthorn in the top percentile.
+In Greater Perth, median and average incomes were $60,748 and $80,248 respectively.
+Based on Wage Price Index growth of 9.62% from July 2023 to September 2025, estimated current incomes are approximately $76,166 (median) and $106,933 (average).
+Census 2021 income data shows Mount Hawthorn's household, family, and personal incomes rank between the 93rd and 95th percentiles nationally.
+Income analysis reveals that 33.2% of locals fall into the $4000+ category, unlike regional trends where 32.0% are in the $1,500 - 2,999 range.
 Higher earners make up a substantial presence with 48.5% exceeding $3,000 weekly.
-After housing costs, residents retain 87.5% of income, reflecting strong purchasing power.
-The area's SEIFA income ranking places it in the 9th decile.
+After housing costs, residents retain 87.5% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income